tthorntone/AdNauseam-Wiki/FAQ.md

 #### What is the "click-probability" setting?

 This setting lets you control the likelihood that each discovered Ad will actually be clicked by AdNauseam.
-'Click ALL Ads' means that every Ad discovered will be clicked, while 'Click OCCASIONAL Ads' means that very few ads will be clicked (<= 10%).
+'Always' means that every Ad discovered will be clicked, while 'Rarely' means that very few ads will be clicked.

 #### Sometimes it appears that there are multiples of the same Ad in the AdVault?